Process Manager

 - Set the start time and end time in

-HH:MMformat. - Select the days of the week when the exclusions apply.
+HH:MMformat. - Select the days of the week when the exclusion is active.

 Rules and limits

-- You must add at least one user or one group when exclusions are enabled.
+- At least one user or one group is required when exclusions are enabled.

-- If time framed exclusions are enabled, both start and end times are required, and the end time must be later than the start time.
+- When scheduled exclusions are enabled, both start and end times are required, and the end time must be later than the start time.

 Troubleshooting